Crdzbird/Secured-SQL/README.md

 - EMPTY VALUES
 - Tags(yeah tags like the ones that javascript uses)

-This repo i know that can grow even more, so if you like it a :star: can be appreciated or if you wanna add some functionality a Pull Request is always welcome!
+This repo i know that can grow even more, so if you like it then :star: can be appreciated or if you wanna add some functionality a Pull Request is always welcome!

 DONE:
 - [x] MYSQL